GoogleCloudPlatform/deploymentmanager-samples/community/pbs/host-network/README.md

     that defines the identity of the nodes (by default in the form
     \<PROJECT-NUMBER\>\@cloudservices.gserviceaccount.com e.g.
     116634650567\@cloudservices.gserviceaccount.com)
-6. Provision VPC in the host project as described in [Provisioning Shared VPC documentation](https://cloud.google.com/vpc/docs/provisioning-shared-vpc)
+6. Provision VPC and subnet in the host project as described in [Provisioning Shared VPC documentation](https://cloud.google.com/vpc/docs/provisioning-shared-vpc)

 Deployment Steps
 ================